secretstartups/handbook/quality/triage-operations/index.html.md

 #### Feature proposals

-This section contains issues with the `~"feature"` label without a milestone.
+This section contains issues with the `~"type::feature"` label without a milestone.
 It is divided further into issues with and without `~"customer"`

 * Triage owner: Product Manager(s) for that group.
 * Triage actions: